 For more information, see Lifting, pulling and pushing (manual handling) advice – Safe Work Australia.

 Confined spaces are enclosed or partly enclosed spaces that are usually not designed for people to work in.

 They can have poor ventilation and are a risk to health and safety from dangerous oxygen levels and contaminants like airborne gases, vapours and dusts.

-For more information, see Confined spaces codes of practice and advice – Safe Work Australia.
+For more information, see Confined spaces advice – Safe Work Australia.

 Poor electrical installation and faulty electrical appliances can cause serious injury and death: